 These are complicated phenomena, of course.
 Despite their lower grades, just-college graduated men still get higher salaries than women who are hired for the same job.
 And even if masculinity and anti-intellectualism are becoming linked in our collective imaginations, it doesn’t mean that masculinity is any less associated with being work-oriented, earning lots of money, and supporting a family by breadwinning.
 We still think men are the best scientists, even if women earn higher grades.

-Ah gender ideology, what twists and turns you take!Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
-You can follow her on Twitter and Facebook.
+Ah gender ideology, what twists and turns you take!Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.